julweb3/launchpad-detector/README.md

 The token detector only activates when the axiom.trade/pulse tab is openend

 ## Troubleshooting
+If you get a `manifest file is missing` error just reload the extension page

 If the extension isn’t working as expected: